Last update: Sept.4, 2022.

 Now the river came to be associated with another Anishinaabe people – the Ottawa.
 While they did not live near the river, their role as traders (which gave them their name Odawa) brought them regularly down the Kitchi Sippi to Montreal from their Lake Huron heartland with their furs.

 The Ottawa River As A Canoe Trip

-We did not see any other paddlers on the river during the five days until we got to Ottawa itself and passed a canoe out for a day’s paddle above Chaudière Falls.
+We did not see any other paddlers on the river during the five days until we got to Ottawa and passed a canoe out for a day’s paddle above Chaudière Falls.
 Given all the other canoe-tripping possibilities, this is understandable.
 Why paddle past a string of camps, cottages, and riverfront homes for five days when you can go on a real wilderness canoe trip?
 Algonquin Park and La Réserve La Vérendrye are not far away!

-Hap Wilson’s Rivers of The Ottawa River Valley does include a brief treatment of the river from Lake Temiskaming’s Devil Rock (the name a Christian take on an Anishinaabe sacred site) all the way down to Rocher Fendu.
+Hap Wilson’s Rivers of The Ottawa River Valley does include a brief treatment of the river from Lake Temiskaming’s Devil Rock (the name a Christian renaming of an Anishinaabe sacred site) all the way down to Rocher Fendu.
 Included are the Mattawa to Pembroke stretch overview maps and the Pembroke to Rocher Fendu section of the river.
-Unfortunately lacking is the necessary detail for someone contemplating a canoe trip on this stretch of the river.
+Unfortunately, the necessary detail for someone contemplating a canoe trip on this stretch of the river is lacking.

 Below Fort Coulonge, you have the Rocher Fendu section with its Class III-V rapids and chutes, which will mean a few portages.
 After that, the river becomes little more than three long narrow lakes – Lac du Rocher Fendu; Lac des Chats; Lac du Deschenes – interrupted by two generating stations with official portages of 3.8 and 8.5 kilometers.
 Throw in a strong wind coming from the S.W., and you have to ask – Who needs this?

 Given that there is surprisingly little material online to help future paddlers plan their own lower Ottawa River trip, we’ve put together some information that should make the planning a bit easier.
-Read on and you’ll find links to the following information –
+Read on, and you’ll find links to the following details –

 3. Rapids and portages you’ll face.